 - another person who isn’t eligible for specialist disability accommodation.

 We can only provide funding to people who are NDIS participants.
+The decision we make about your specialist disability accommodation supports is independent and separate from your choice of who you live with.
 If you share your home or bedroom with someone else, that person will need to cover their own costs, including rent.
-We’ll take this into account when we work out how much specialist disability accommodation funding we give you.
+We’ll take this into account when we work out your specialist disability accommodation funding needs.